 I see a lot of email marketing case studies that talk about how some new tool, feature or tactics lifted opens by 50% or improved revenues by 25%.
 Which is fine, but I’m always left asking how much difference that open rate jump made to actual conversions.
 And if revenues jumped, how much did it cost to produce those extra sales?
 I’m guessing the boss thinks the same way.

 Equally, there are numbers out there you can use to build a case for investing in new technology, even if most do focus on opens and clicks.
 Sites like the Email Stat Center help here or simply take the time for a quick Google search: you’ll be surprised at what turns up.
-For example, a lot of people are reluctant to invest in testing as they’re unsure of the potential benefits.
+For example, a lot of people are reluctant to invest in email testing and email testing tools as they’re unsure of the potential benefits.
 An hour or two of research turns up 17 examples of huge improvements resulting from (often simple) tests.

 Jordie: So think like the boss and build the case using actual stats that are available; sounds like a plan.
 Although I think more and more of the experienced eMarketers are already shifting their focus from clicks to cash (or conversions if you want).
 Back to you, do you ever get any questions about ESPs?
 Which and what do you answer?